 A filed Invention Disclosure with UR Ventures is required with your application.
 If you have not done so already, you can submit an Invention Disclosure here.

 Pre-proposals should be no longer than two pages (not including references) and include:

-- Relevant references (no more than 5) to include with the invention disclosure information
+- Relevant References (no more than 5)

 The Screening Committee identifies those projects deemed best to satisfy the criteria outlined in the review process, resulting in invitations to submit full proposals.
 This stage of the process requires approximately two weeks.
 Pre-proposals not selected will be returned to applicants with a brief explanation of why they were declined.